 In addition, international politics as it usually is taught is hopelessly Eurocentric.
 That is, the discipline takes Europe as the standard by which every other part of the world is measured — although “Europe” here also includes the United States and other places where the Europeans have settled.
 The European model is obviously the most important one, your teacher will imply, since this is the model that came to organize international politics everywhere else.
 The world in which we live today is the world which the Europeans made in their own image.

 One of the most important things you learn at the university is to question authorities, and this includes the authority of your teachers.
 No matter how smart or well read, your teacher’s perspective will always be only one perspective among many.
-Yet there is always another story to tell.
-In this book we will tell other stories.
+There is always another story to tell, and in this book we will tell other stories.
 Our historical perspective goes back to the first millennium CE and our perspective is explicitly non-European.
 This is a textbook on international politics which takes history seriously and which puts Europe firmly in its place.
-Europe matters, but as it turns out, not all that much — not once we take at historical look at the world as as a whole.
+Europe matters too of course but, as it turns out, not all that much — not once we take at historical look at the world as as a whole.

-Indeed, if you want to understand anything at all about what is going on in today’s Middle East, China, Latin America or anywhere else in the world, a historical and non-European perspective is essential.
-This is particularly the case in a world which once again is changing.
+If you want to understand anything at all about what is going on in today’s world, a historical and non-European perspective is essential.
+This is particularly the case since the world once again is changing.
 Today Europe and North America play a far less dominating role in world politics than in the past century, and in the future this role is likely to become less important still.
-Changes, once under way, can be quick and dramatic, and suddenly we live in a world which is quite different than it used to be.
+Changes, once under way, can be quick and dramatic.
+The world is about to flip.
 As a result our perspective on the past must be revised.
-It is already obvious that the traditional European version of world history no longer is viable.
+The traditional European version of world history is no longer valid.